Mandela Rhodes Scholarship

-The Mandela Rhodes Scholarship is a prestigious scholarship which provides funding for up to two years of postgraduate study at a South African university.
+The Mandela Rhodes Scholarship is a scholarship which provides funding for up to two years of postgraduate study at a South African university.
 It is awarded by the Mandela Rhodes Foundation.
 Recipients of the scholarship are referred to as Mandela Rhodes Scholars and are designated similarly to Rhodes Scholars, e.g. "Pie-Pacifique Kabalira Uwase (Rwanda & University of KwaZulu-Natal, 2006)".

 History and aims

 The Mandela Rhodes Foundation is one of Nelson Mandela’s three official legacy organisations, founded in 2003 in partnership with The Rhodes Trust.
 The Foundation was announced in February 2002 when The Rhodes Trust, as part of its centenary celebrations, partnered with Nelson Mandela and pledged funding for the scholarship for 10 years.
 Jakes Gerwel, chancellor of Rhodes University and Rhodes Trust CEO John Rowett hatched the idea.
 The Rhodes Trust wished to return some of Rhodes' wealth to South Africa and Africa "in a symbolic act of reconciliation and reparation".
 It was determined that funding of £1 million would be provided annually to the foundation for the scholarships.

 The mission of the foundation, which was established in 2003, is to help build exceptional leadership capacity in Africa.
 Mandela's intention was to "close the circle of history" by utilising Cecil Rhodes' resources to address the inequalities that result from the legacies of colonialism and apartheid.
 The name of the foundation is intentionally provocative; "it is a call for the beneficiaries of colonialism to participate in and contribute to repairing the damage of colonial times and building a more just society".

 The first eight Mandela Rhodes Scholarships were awarded in 2005.
 By 2025, 734 scholarships had been awarded to future leaders from 37 African countries.